Booker, Scott Introduce Bipartisan Sickle Cell Bill

 Sickle cell disease is a group of rare red blood cell disorders that cause debilitating pain, severe infections, and countless other health complications, including organ damage and stroke.
 It is estimated that SCD affects 100,000 Americans – an estimated 90 percent of whom are African-American – but the exact figure is unknown due to limited efforts to collect data on the disease.

 Despite medical advances, SCD patients continue to have difficulty accessing care and knowledgeable providers, and the average life expectancy for a patient with the condition remains 20 to 30 years lower than the average American.
-Further, nearly one-third of SCD African American patients report they experienced discrimination when going to the doctor.

 This legislation creates the National Sickle Cell Disease Research, Surveillance, Prevention, and Treatment program to allow HHS to issue grants to no more than 20 eligible entities (defined as states, state health or public health departments, and institutions of higher education) for the purposes of: